thermotools/thermopack/docs/vCurrent/getting_started.md

 * [Critical point](#critical-point)

 ## Initialising an equation of state
+An overview of available equations of state can be found [here](/thermopack/vcurrent/method_docs.html).

-An EoS is initialized by passing in the [fluid identifiers](https://github.com/thermotools/thermopack/wiki/Component-name-mapping) of the mixture, for example
+An EoS is initialized by passing in the [fluid identifiers](/thermopack/vcurrent/Component-name-mapping.html) of the mixture, for example

 ```Python
 from thermopack.saftvrmie import saftvrmie
 eos = saftvrmie('C1,CO2')
 ```
 will initialize a SAFT-VR Mie EoS for a mixture of methane and CO2.
-The complete list of component identifiers is in the [Fluid identifiers section of the wiki](https://github.com/thermotools/thermopack/wiki/Component-name-mapping).
+The complete list of component identifiers is in the [Fluid identifiers list](/thermopack/vcurrent/Component-name-mapping.html).
 PC-SAFT, SAFT-VRQ Mie and Lee-Kesler EoS are initialized in the same way, as
 ```Python
 from thermopack import saftvrmie, saftvrqmie, pcsaft, lee_kesler
 svrm = saftvrmie.saftvrmie('AR,KR') # SAFT-VR Mie EoS for Ar/Kr mixture